All these illnesses are caused by viruses

 The flu can also be mild.
 Usually, though, kids with the flu feel worse than if

 they have a cold.
 They might have a fever that comes on suddenly, with chills, a headache, and body aches.
-They can have
+They

 A doctor can check if someone has the flu by doing a test that looks for the flu

-Most kids with flu get better
+Most kids with flu get

 people get very ill and need treatment in the hospital.